 Vulnerable to Security Threat

 Open source database security can be a mixed bag.
-Commercial database platforms are the same product is evaluated against industry standard security criteria.
-Open source databases in many cases require either a “commercial” flavour of the open source database that has completed a security evaluation, or do not have any security evaluations performed.
+Commercial database platforms are evaluated against industry standard security criteria.
+Open source databases in many cases require either a “commercial” flavour that has completed a security evaluation, or do not have any security evaluations performed.
 This may present an unacceptable risk for many organisations.

 What do you need to consider when migrating?